isaac-mason/recast-navigation-js/packages/recast-navigation/README.md

 const navMeshQuery = new NavMeshQuery({ navMesh });

-/* get the closest point on the NavMesh to the given position */ const position = { x: 0, y: 0, z: 0 };
+/* find the closest point on the NavMesh to the given position */ const position = { x: 0, y: 0, z: 0 };
-navMeshQuery.getClosestPoint(position);
+const { success, status, point, polyRef, isPointOverPoly } =
+  navMeshQuery.findClosestPoint(position);

 /* get a random point around the given position */ const radius = 0.5;